 - teaching assistant

-- Only students currently enrolled in a graduate program are eligible to apply.
+- Students must be currently enrolled in a graduate program.

 - A minimum 3.0 GPA is required at the time of application.